Wisconsin / County

 What is the weather like in La Crosse, WI year-round?

-La Crosse experiences all four seasons, with cold winters averaging lows near 10°F and warm summers reaching highs around 83°F. The city receives about 32.6 inches of rainfall annually and enjoys sunshine roughly 53% of the year.
-Residents can look forward to vibrant seasonal changes and a variety of outdoor activities year-round.
+La Crosse experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 10°F. The area receives about 33 inches of rainfall annually and enjoys sunshine on 53% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter